andrew/ultimate-awesome/README.md

 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).
 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).
+- [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
+PRs are welcome!
+If any tool is missing - please open PR!.
 - [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
-- [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
-PRs are welcome!
-If any tool is missing - please open PR!.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
+- [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
-- [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [Awesome-person-re-identification](https://github.com/bismex/Awesome-person-re-identification) - Awesome Person Re-identification.
+- [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.
 - [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.
-- [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.
 - [awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
-- [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - 📖A curated list of Awesome LLM Inference Paper with codes, TensorRT-LLM, vLLM, streaming-llm, AWQ, SmoothQuant, WINT8/4, Continuous Batching, FlashAttention, PagedAttention etc.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
+- [GAN-Inversion](https://github.com/weihaox/GAN-Inversion) - [TPAMI 2022] GAN Inversion: A Survey.
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
-- [GAN-Inversion](https://github.com/weihaox/GAN-Inversion) - [TPAMI 2022] GAN Inversion: A Survey.
 - [awesome-nginx](https://github.com/agile6v/awesome-nginx) - A curated list of awesome Nginx distributions, 3rd party modules, Active developers, etc. :octocat:  .
 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-bci](https://github.com/NeuroTechX/awesome-bci) - Curated Collection of BCI resources.
 - [Mac-QuickLook](https://github.com/haokaiyang/Mac-QuickLook) - QuickLook plugins and packages.
 - [awesome-google-vrp-writeups](https://github.com/xdavidhu/awesome-google-vrp-writeups) - 🐛 A list of writeups from the Google VRP Bug Bounty program.
+- [awesome-ghidra](https://github.com/allsafecybersecurity/awesome-ghidra) - A curated list of awesome Ghidra materials.
 - [awesome-result-builders](https://github.com/carson-katri/awesome-result-builders) - A list of cool DSLs made with Swift 5.4’s @resultBuilder.
-- [awesome-ghidra](https://github.com/allsafecybersecurity/awesome-ghidra) - A curated list of awesome Ghidra materials.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
 - [courses](https://github.com/learn-anything/courses) - Awesome Courses.
 - [awesome-mpvue](https://github.com/mpvue/awesome-mpvue) - A curated list of awesome things related to mpvue.
+- [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
-- [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [Awesome-SLU-Survey](https://github.com/yizhen20133868/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).